 - a body providing career guidance, professional counseling and information services.

-The selection criteria to study or train abroad with Erasmus+ are defined by your higher education institution.
+The selection criteria to study or intern abroad with Erasmus+ are defined by your higher education institution.

 Your traineeship abroad can last from a minimum of 2 months to a maximum of 12 months.

-You can benefit of an exchange abroad with Erasmus+ multiple times, either as a student or as a trainee, but your total time abroad (study abroad periods included) may not exceed 12 months within one cycle of study.
+You can benefit from an exchange abroad with Erasmus+ multiple times, either as a student or as a trainee, but your total time abroad (study abroad periods included) may not exceed 12 months within one cycle of studies.

 “Cycle” refers to the level of study as defined by the European Qualifications Framework (EQF):